studio-thgie/phd.thgie.ch/notes/Metadata.md

 - [Framework for the Analysis of Visual Representation in Video Games](https://www.ludov.ca/index.php/en/observation/graphical-technologies/game-favr)

 ## Ontology and Metadata Tools and Platforms
+- Lots of ontologies are extensions for CIDOC, which is focusing on events
+- RiC on the other hands is focusing on activities
 - [OntoME](https://ontome.net/)
 - [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page)
 - [Nodegoat](https://nodegoat.net/)